vabspro/vabs-strandkorb-plugin/readme.md

 1. Download the zip folder and place it within yout website root
 2. To activate the connection, fill in the required fields in your ./public/config.php
 3.  load all required assets from the /assets folder and /dist/frontend folder
-4.  place a <div> tag on your website which looks similar to this:
+4.  place a tag on your website which looks similar to this:

         <div class="vrb" data-type="$your-variable" data-redirect="$your-redirect-url" data-agb="$your-agb-url" data-datenschutz="$your-dsgvo-url"></div>